nicoderr/Grade-Entry-System/README.md

 - Python 3.11
 - Python 3.12

-Python 3.13+ (including 3.14) is not supported due to missing prebuilt wheels for binary dependencies such as `pydantic-core`.
+#Python 3.13+ (including 3.14) is not supported due to missing prebuilt wheels for
+binary dependencies such as 'pydantic-core'.

 # 2. Navigate to backend
 cd grad_entry/backend